AppCron/ACInteractor/README.md

     }
 }
 ```
-On the Interactor we need a custom **init** function that takes the dependencies as parameters and stores them in private properties.
+On the Interactor we need a custom **init** function that takes the dependencies as parameters and stores them in properties.
 We can then use them in the *execute* function.

 ### Register with Dependencies
 ``` Swift